Poster production guidelines

 Your poster should be designed to convey the essence of your research, coursework or topic in a clear, eye-catching and appealing way.
 Your audience will be colleagues, academics and other students; many will be non-specialists in relation to your discipline.

-Pictured below 'Who is to blame for alcohol addiction?', a poster presented by Claire Melia, School of Psychology.
-This work was awarded first prize in the poster competition at the ILAS 2018 conference.
+Pictured below 'Student Bullying at University: The Pursuit of Power', a poster presented by Emma Harrison, School of Psychology.
+This work was awarded first prize in the poster competition at the ILAS 2019 conference.

 A good poster will

 - attract passers-by to stop and take an interest